jruels/automation-dev/labs/tf-write-module/index.md

 }
 ```

 AWS S3 Buckets must be globally unique.
-Because of this, you will need to replace `<UNIQUE BUCKET NAME>` with a unique, valid name for an S3 bucket.
+Because of this, you will need to **replace `<UNIQUE BUCKET NAME>`** with a unique, valid name for an S3 bucket.
 Using your name and the date is usually a good way to guess a unique bucket name.
 For example:

 ```hcl
   bucket_name = "jrs-example-2023-01-15"
 ```

-In this example, the `bucket_name` and `tags` arguments will be passed to the module, and provide values for the matching variables found in `modules/aws-s3-static-website-bucket/variables.tf`.
+In this example, the `bucket_name` and `tags` arguments will be passed to the module, and values will be provided for the matching variables found in `modules/aws-s3-static-website-bucket/variables.tf`.

 ## Define outputs
 Earlier, you added several outputs to the `aws-s3-static-website-bucket` module, making those values available to your root module configuration.